openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 ### Goals

-* Support update of EgressFirewall ACL rules if IPs associated with the corresponding DNS names change dynamically.
+* Support update of the ``AddressSet`` referenced by the ACL rule corresponding to an EgressFirewall if IPs associated with the corresponding DNS names change dynamically.
-* Support usage of wildcard DNS name in EgressFirewall rules.
+* Support usage of wildcard DNS names in EgressFirewall rules.
 * Create CRs for each unique DNS name used in the EgressFirewall rules and use the CRs to track the current IPs and the corresponding TTL information.